KnowledgeForge/keymaker/README.md

 Note: This example is a little contrived in that there is static completion in regex itself.
 This is not always the most efficient way to do some completions.
 You may consider doing multiple completions in a case like this.
-KeyMaker does its best to avoid unnecessary calls to the model if a token is clearly determined.
+Keymaker does its best to avoid unnecessary calls to the model if a token is clearly determined.

 #### ParserConstraint